 - Giant Knotweed (Reynoutria sachalinensis, formally Fallopia sachalinensis) grows up to 4- 5 m tall and has much larger leaves that have long wavy hairs down the center vein of the underside of the leaf.

 - Himalayan Knotweed (Persicaria Wallichii) grows about 2 m tall.
 The leaves are narrow, about half as wide as they are long, rather than being heart or spade shaped.
 Flower clusters have a pinkish hue.

 - Lesser Knotweed (Persicaria campanulata): grows to a similar height but has smaller flower clusters that are pink rather than white and leaves are long thin ovate.

 - Bohemian knotweed (Fallopia × bohemica) is a hybrid cross between Japanese knotweed and Giant knotweed.
-The plant grows 2-4 m tall and leaves are larger then Japanese knotweed and smaller than Giant knotweed.
-Leaves are also thicker and rougher than than Giant knotweed and less so than Japanese knotweed.
+The plant grows 2-4 m tall, and leaves are larger than Japanese knotweed and smaller than Giant knotweed.
+Leaves are also thicker and rougher than Giant knotweed and less so than Japanese knotweed.
 On the underside of the leaves center vein are short hairs that are wide at the base and taper upwards, like a triangle.

 Japanese Knotweed Look-a-likes

 Japanese knotweed is sometimes confused with bamboo due to both having thick sturdy, hollow stems with distinctive leaf nodes (joints) and in the case of running bamboo, both can spread wildly.
 The most distinct difference is the leaves.
 Bamboo leaves are lanceolate (long and narrow, tapering to a point at each end).
 Another difference is that Japanese knotweed stems will snap when bent but bamboo is difficult to snap.